 Introductory course in effective speech preparation, delivery and audience analysis.
 Improvement of listening and performance skills are emphasized through written and oral critiques.
+A variety of communication areas may be explored, for example, public speaking, small group, and interpersonal.

 CO 131.
 Performance of Literature (3)